China asks Pompeo to show 'enormous evidence' of COVID-19 originating from Wuhan lab

-China on Wednesday dared US Secretary of State Mike Pompeo to show "enormous evidence" he claimed to have to prove that the novel coronavirus originated from a lab in Wuhan and said he has no evidence to back up his claims.
-On May 3, Pompeo said that the US has "enormous evidence" to show that the coronavirus began in the Wuhan Institute of Virology, and Beijing has refused to give international scientists access to learn what happened.
+China on Wednesday dared US Secretary of State Mike Pompeo to show the "enormous evidence" he has to prove that the novel coronavirus originated from a lab in Wuhan and asserted that the matter should be handled by scientists instead of politicians out of their domestic political compulsions in an election year.
+In recent days, US President Donald Trump and Secretary of State Pompeo have claimed that the deadly virus originated from the Wuhan Institute of Virology in the central Chinese city of Wuhan, where the outbreak was first detected last December.
+The two leaders have also said that China has refused to give international scientists access to learn what happened.
+The claim has drawn a fierce rebuttal from Beijing, which on Wednesday described the accusation as "smear" intended to bolster President Trump's re-election chances in November.

 "He (Pompeo) said 'enormous evidence'.
 Then show us," Chinese Foreign Ministry spokesperson Hua Chunying told a media briefing here.
 "Pompeo cannot present any evidence because he does not have any," Hua said.
 "This matter should be handled by scientists and professionals instead of politicians out of their domestic political need".